Please ensure Javascript is enabled for purposes of website accessibility

 Water Softener Maintenance

-Many homeowners are unsure how often to maintain their water softeners or what specific tasks are necessary.
-This comprehensive guide can walk you through key maintenance steps, troubleshooting common issues, and when to seek professional help.
+Homeowners ask how to clean the brine tank or what specific tasks are necessary.
+This comprehensive guide can walk you through key maintenance steps, troubleshooting salt bridging, resin fouling, clogged venturi injector, stuck float, and when to seek professional help.

 Why Water Softener Maintenance Matters

-Maintaining your water softener also helps to extend its lifespan.
-Regular maintenance prevents the system from becoming overworked and minimizes the risk of breakdowns, saving you from costly repairs or replacements.
-Simple tasks like cleaning and checking components can support efficient operation over time.
+Maintaining water softener helps to extend system life.
+Regular maintenance prevents the system from overworked and minimizes the risk of breakdowns, and costly repairs or replacements.
+Tasks like cleaning the brine tank, breaking salt bridges, and verify valve settings to keep performance stable.

 What kind of maintenance does a water softener need?
 Basic maintenance includes monitoring the brine tank levels, cleaning the resin tank, and ensuring proper control valve function.
 These routine tasks improve system performance and prevent costly repairs.